wp-plugins/wp-ultimate-recipe/readme.txt

 10. WP Ultimate Recipe automatically formats your data so it can be picked up by Google Recipe Search and others.
 Great for SEO!

 == Changelog ==

+= 2.2.1 =
+* Feature: Advanced ability to use plugin in minimal mode on certain pages
+* Improvement: Better thumbnails for instruction images
+* Improvement: Possibility to add Yandex resultPhoto meta field
+* Improvement: Memory use of recipe templates
+* Fix: Load Google Fonts over https when necessary

 = 2.2 =
 * Improvement: Better handling of fractions in ingredient quantities